Analysis | It’s time to talk about flattening the curve again

 There was one idea, though, that we might have abandoned too quickly.
-That was the idea of “flattening the curve,” reducing exposure to the virus in order to limit the number of people who fell ill and, by extension, who needed to be hospitalized.
-If 9 percent of those age 60 and older needed to be hospitalized, having only 10,000 people in that age range get infected versus 1 million meant 89,000 fewer people in the hospital.
+That was the idea of “flattening the curve,” reducing exposure to the virus to limit the number of people who fell ill and, by extension, who needed to be hospitalized.
+If 9 percent of people 60 and older needed to be hospitalized, having only 10,000 people in that age range get infected, vs. 1 million, meant 89,000 fewer people in the hospital.
 And fewer people in the hospital meant not only fewer people dying from covid-19 but less risk that hospitals would be unable to care for other, non-covid patients.
-That was the argument: stay healthy, keep the hospitals from being overloaded.
+That was the argument: Stay healthy, keep the hospitals from being overloaded.

 It made sense, particularly in those first few weeks when we didn’t know how bad things would get.
 In New York City, some hospitals were overwhelmed, but the initial wave soon passed.
 And with it went the idea of flattening the curve.
 Search interest in the term plateaued at the end of May 2020 and then basically stopped after that August.

 What happened after that?
 Well, we saw multiple additional waves of infections, surges that did, in fact, occasionally overwhelm hospitals.
 More importantly, we saw an increase in rhetoric that specifically rejected the idea of avoiding infection.
-Members of the Trump administration advocated that the virus just be allowed to spread in order to get to herd immunity; President Donald Trump himself embraced Scott Atlas, a neuroradiologist who promoted widespread infection in Fox News interviews.
+Members of the Trump administration advocated that the virus just be allowed to spread to get to herd immunity.
+President Donald Trump embraced Scott Atlas, a neuroradiologist who promoted widespread infection in Fox News interviews.

-The emergence of the hypercontagious omicron variant combined with some initial reports suggesting that it may be less dangerous than the original variant — reports that have been disputed — have reintroduced the idea that containment measures be loosened to allow it to spread.
-On Fox News this week, Nicole Saphier, also a radiologist, argued that “it is time to move forward and allow this mild infection to circulate so we can continue to build that hybrid immunity,” meaning both immunity obtained through vaccination and through infection.
+The recent emergence of the quick-spreading omicron variant combined with some initial reports suggesting that it may be less dangerous than the original variant — reports that have been disputed — have reintroduced the idea that containment measures be loosened to allow it to spread.
+On Fox News this week, Nicole Saphier, also a radiologist, argued that “it is time to move forward and allow this mild infection to circulate so we can continue to build that hybrid immunity,” meaning immunity obtained through vaccination and through infection.

 This is a risky bet.